11612228/OS_project1/README.md

 ### 2.Algorithms
+Turn the current thread into a `THREAD_BLOCKED` state, record the time to be blcok with block_tick, and join the thread state check by using the OS itself to perform a time break for each tick.
+Each time check for the thread's block_tick minus one, unblock the thread if block_tick is 0 and put it in the ready queue.

 ### 3.Synchronization

 ### 4.Rationale

 ## Task 2: Priority Scheduler
 ### 1.Data structures and functions

 #### Added Structs

 #### Modified Structs